 🔠 Terminology consistency

-Diligently referencing context and glossaries during drafting, AI consistently respects company terminology and brand voice. 🗣 This ensures uniform global messaging aligned with guidelines.
-No more inconsistencies undermining experiences.
+Diligently referencing context and glossaries during drafting, AI consistently respects company terminology and brand voice.
+Furthermore, the tech can now easily integrate with live terminology APIs or shared termbases. 🗣️ This ensures uniform global messaging aligned with guidelines and avoids outdated or brand-inconsistent translations.

 Company terminology and brand voice are kept consistent by AI.
 If we feed it with translators' insights, its output can be useful as an initial draft to be later polished by a human